 - Google Big Data Hadoop and MapReduce based on 1st patent

-- Ten+ patents listing my work as prior art.
+- 150+ patents listing above patents as prior art.

 - Commissioned fMRI portrait to be part of an experimental film for the Bronx Biennial.

-I train and condition horses at the Healing with Horses Ranch.
+I teach horses and people how to communicate at the Healing with Horses Ranch.